TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 # Component Communication

 It has been mentioned before: Blazor is very modular when components are used.
-We have already done one component: the FancyChecBox, the purpose of which was to provide a re-usable UI element.
+We have already done one component: the FancyCheckBox, the purpose of which was to provide a re-usable UI element.

 The re-usability is a big motivator for using components.
 Another factor is clarity of the code.
 HTML tends to get a bit incomprehensible when the code grows to many lines.
 Pieces of the HTML can be split out into smaller components to organize the HTML in a different way.

 When using components, we often need to pass data from one to another.
-There are different ways of doing that.
+There are different ways of doing that, you have seen some.
+We will cover more here.

 ## Passing Data
 Depending on whether you have a page or a component, and also how pages/components are associated, passing data between them can follow various patterns.
-The purpose of this slide is to show the different ways of passing data back and forth between pages and components
+The purpose of this slide is to show the different ways of passing data back and forth between pages/components

 ### Data to a Page
 Whenever you navigate to a new page, sometimes we wish to provide data to that page, so that it can load and display the relevant data.